 |PREREQUISITES:||OSHA First Responder Operations (FRO) training certification or higher|

 Price: US $105.00

-Do you want to be, or perhaps already are, someone who is responsible for an emergency situation involving the release or potential release of hazardous materials?
-You are someone who should be trained as an Incident Commander according to the OSHA regulations outlining the Incident Command System (ICS).
-You could be someone responsible for emergency response at a fixed site such as a manufacturing or chemical facility.
+As an incident commander, you could be someone responsible for emergency response at a fixed site such as a manufacturing or chemical facility.
 You might even be a Public Safety person in the Police, Fire or even Emergency Medical field.

 Our online training course is designed for someone already trained to the OSHA First Responder Operational (FRO) level or higher, since you will already have a foundational understanding of the OSHA Incident Command System (ICS).
-Our online Incident Commander certification provides you with the training to safely and effectively command an emergency response incident whether your position is with a public (such as fire or police department) or private organization.
-Our online training certifies you to be an OSHA Incident Commander, which is a position required at every emergency hazardous or chemical incident response.
-It fulfills your OSHA training requirement under 29 CFR 1910.120 (q) for Incident/Scene Commander.
+Our online Incident Commander certification provides you with the training to safely and effectively command an emergency response incident, whether your position is with a public organization, such as fire or police department, or private organization.
+Our online training certifies you to be an OSHA Incident Commander, which is a position required at every emergency hazardous or chemical incident response, and fulfills your OSHA training requirement under 29 CFR 1910.120 (q) for Incident/Scene Commander.

 Our online course objectives come directly from the OSHA Hazwoper regulation.
 Upon completion of the program, the student will have completed the following objectives: